Whaling in the 21st Century

 There are now three categories of whaling:

 1 - Commercial whaling - This officially ended in 1986 with the 1986/87 Antarctic season when 6,176 whales were taken worldwide.
 After this, the the catch limits for all commercial whaling was set to zero and officially still stands though since 1993 Norway and then Iceland from 2006 have exercised their rights to set national catch limits for coastal whaling operations for minke whales.
 Norway has been requested to halt this though has continued.
-Currently (2013), Norway and Iceland are the only two countries engaged in commercial whaling.
+From 1986 to 2019 Norway and Iceland were the only countries engaged in commercial whaling.

 3 - Scientific whaling - Viewed by many as a controversial loophole to continue commercial whaling.
-Japan has issued permits for scientific whaling every year since 1986, Norway and Iceland have done the same intermittently, with 2007 being the most recent year.
+Japan issued permits for scientific whaling in Antarctica every year from 1986 to 2018.
+In 2019 with the resumption of commercial whaling by Japan, the country has now ended its scientific whaling programme in Antarctica.
+Norway and Iceland have also issued permits for scientific whaling intermittently.

-These figures are a snap-shot of a single year though have been similar for the last few years.
+These figures are a snap-shot of a single year though have been similar for a number of years.

 Whaling catches for 2012 by country.